KKarani1/MongoDBFinder/README.md

 # MongoDBFinder
-It finds the location of MongoDB.exe in your computer
+It finds the location of MongoDB.exe in your computer for Windows 10 cmd prompt